 4. Customizable alerts: As mentioned above, multiple teams use an infrastructure monitoring tool, so prioritize a solution that can create custom alerts.

-5. Cost: Cost has mostly been an underrated factor in the monitoring space, but it’s one of the critical factors you should consider, especially in 2023, when business owners must spend every dollar wisely.
+5. Cost: Cost has been an often-overlooked factor in the monitoring space, but it’s a critical consideration, especially in 2025, when business owners must spend every dollar wisely.

 There are many ways to get started monitoring infrastructure.
 Here are some of the most common: